kingpainter/heat_manager/README.md

 ### Heating not turning on after arriving home

 1. Check that the person entity shows `home` in Developer Tools → States.
-2. Check that all window sensors for that room show `off` (closed).
+2. Check that all window sensors show `off` (closed).
 3. Check `select.heat_manager_controller_state` — should be `on`.
-4. Check `auto_off_reason` attribute on the controller select.
+4. Check the `auto_off_reason` attribute on the controller select.
-5. Enable debug logging and check the HA logs.
+5. Enable debug logging and check HA logs.

 ### PID under-heating a Zigbee TRV room

 The TRV's built-in sensor sits on the hot valve body and reads 1–3 °C above actual room temperature.
-Fix: add a wall-mounted temperature sensor (e.g. Aqara, Sonoff SNZB-02) and set it as `room_temp_sensor` for that room.
+Fix: add a wall-mounted probe (e.g. Aqara, Sonoff SNZB-02) and set it as `room_temp_sensor` for that room.

+### Netatmo unavailable banner in panel

+The panel shows a cloud status banner when all climate entities are `unavailable` or when entity data is stale (≥ 10 min).
+Check [health.netatmo.com](https://health.netatmo.com) for known outages.
+The banner can be dismissed and will reappear automatically if the issue persists.

 ### Enable debug logging